kietbui/00_prj_vr_docs/docs/source/configuration/zigbee/nyce.rst

    :widths: 15 30
    :header-rows: 1

-   * - Time Delay
+   * - Interval Time
      - Description
-   * - ON
+    * - 10 ...
+65535
-     - When it is open, the Basic Set of 0XFF is sent.
-If It is closed, the Basic Set of 0x00 is sent.
+     - Set this amount of time to device